Fahadukr/utils-b-infra/README.md

 The library is organized into the following modules:

 1. logging.py: Utilities for logging with SlackAPI and writing to a file.
+2. cache.py: Utilities for caching data in memory, Redis or MongoDB.
-2. ai.py: Utilities for working with AI models, such as token count, tokenization, and text generation.
+3. ai.py: Utilities for working with AI models, such as token count, tokenization, and text generation.
-3. translation.py: Utilities for working with translation APIs (Supported Google Translate and DeepL).
+4. translation.py: Utilities for working with translation APIs (Supported Google Translate and DeepL).
-4. services.py: Services-related utilities, such as creating google service.
+5. services.py: Services-related utilities, such as creating google service.
-5. pandas.py: Utilities for working with pandas dataframes, (df cleaning, insertion into databases...)
+6. pandas.py: Utilities for working with pandas dataframes, (df cleaning, insertion into databases...).
-6. generic.py: Miscellaneous utilities that don't fit into the other specific categories (retry, run in thread, validate, etc.).
+7. generic.py: Miscellaneous utilities that don't fit into the other specific categories (retry, run in thread, validate, etc.).

 ## Usage